Entangled Photon-Pair Emission in Waveguide Circuit QED from a Cooper Pair Splitter: Rate equation in presence of phonon emission processes

-To calculate the probability of two photons emitted $P_{2-ph}$, we only need the transition rates of the radiationless processes pointed out by the dashed black arrows in Fig.~\ref{fig:8}: these are competing processes which give rise to the leakage current probabilities such that the system does not fully relax in the states with two emitted photons but it ends up in one of the other two possible states, with one emitted photon or with no emitted photon at all.
+To calculate the probability of two photons emitted $P_{2-ph}$, in addition to the photon emission rates, we also need the transition rates of the radiationless processes indicated by the dashed arrows in Fig.~\ref{fig:8}: These are competing processes which give rise to the pathways where the system does not emit two photons but instead it ends up in one of the other two possible states, with one emitted photon or with no emitted photon at all.
+This observation simplifies the notation for the rate equations.
+Indeed, to calculate $P_{2-ph}$, we need to write only the equations for the occupation probability for the states with no phonons emitted, represented by the horizontal black lines in Fig.~\ref{fig:8}.

-Notice that the transitions from the states $\tilde{g}_{L1}\,,\tilde{g}_{R1}\,,\tilde{g}_{L2}\,,\tilde{g}_{L2}$ to the electronic ground states with two photon emitted are energetically forbidden as, once that the electronic state has relaxed in one of these from the state $A_{+}$ with energy lost in the environment, there is no more energy to emit two photons.